richbl/ng2-taiga-task-activity-reports/README.md

 by running `node -v` and `npm -v` in a terminal/console window.
 Older versions produce errors.

-> This project was originally developed using Angular 2.0.0-RC4.
+> This project was developed using Angular 2.4.4.

 ### Ng2-Bootstrap
 The [ng2-bootstrap](https://github.com/valor-software/ng2-bootstrap) library is available as an [npm package](https://www.npmjs.com/package/ng2-bootstrap), which makes it extremely easy to implement in this or any Angular Framework project.
 When first installing npm packages, project dependencies should install the latest package.

-> This project was originally developed using Ng-Bootstrap 1.0.23.
+> This project was developed using Ng-Bootstrap 1.3.0.

 ### Highcharts
 The [Highcharts](http://www.highcharts.com/) charting library for Angular 2 is available as an [npm package](https://www.npmjs.com/package/angular2-highcharts), which makes it extremely easy to implement in this or any Angular Framework project.
 When first installing npm packages, project dependencies should install the latest package.

-> This project was originally developed using Angular2-highcharts 0.2.1.
+> This project was developed using Angular2-highcharts ^0.4.3.

 ## Getting Started